Why you should accept Bitcoin as a merchant

-The payee is informed electronically that the end customer has successfully paid and that he can provide the goods or services, but the amount of money is credited with a time offset.
+The payee is electronically notified that the end customer has successfully paid and can provide the goods or services, but the monetary amount is credited with a time delay.

-The final credit note on the merchant’s bank account can take between one week (PayPal) and up to one month (credit card) depending on the payment method.
+The final credit to the merchant’s bank account can take from one week (PayPal) to one month (credit card), depending on the payment method.

 Furthermore, the merchant bears a chargeback risk on the part of the buyer.
-If the end customer subsequently refuses to pay with the provider of the payment method, the amount will be refunded to the merchant and credited back to the end customer.
+If the end customer subsequently refuses to pay the payment method provider, the amount will be charged back to the merchant and credited back to the end customer.

-The merchant may continue to claim payment from the end customer, which entails additional costs and risks.
-The merchant does not receive a payment guarantee for any of the usual payment methods.
-Although there is such a thing as PayPal buyer protection, there are numerous exceptions that one cannot speak of a 100 payment guarantee for the merchant.
+The merchant can still claim payment from the end customer, but this involves further costs and risks.
+The merchant does not receive a payment guarantee for any of the common payment methods.
+While there is such a thing as PayPal Buyer Protection, there are numerous exceptions that one cannot speak of a 100% payment guarantee for the merchant.

 For the payment processing service, the payment method providers charge a fee consisting of a fixed transaction fee and a percentage component (discount).

 Merchants who accept PayPal pay 35 cents per transaction plus 2.49% on the purchase amount.
-For a credit card payment, the merchant must pay a discount rate of 2% to 4% plus a transaction amount of approximately 20 cents.
-These amounts vary depending on turnover and business model.
+For a credit card payment, the merchant must pay a discount rate of 2% to 4% plus a transaction fee of approximately 20 cents.
+These amounts vary, depending on sales and business model.

-In summary, an online merchant has to calculate the cost of processing payments of approximately 2.5 of the turnover, plus about 20 cents per transaction.
+In summary, an online merchant has to calculate payment processing costs of about 2.5% of sales, plus about 20 cents per transaction.

-In addition, the turnover must be pre-financed for up to one month, as the credit is made by the payment method in a time-shifted manner.
-Similarly, there is no guarantee of payment for the purchase made and there is a risk of chargeback.
+In addition, the turnover of up to one month must be pre-financed, as the crediting on the part of the payment method is staggered.
+Likewise, there is no guarantee of payment for the purchase made and there is a risk of chargeback.

-If you accept Bitcoin, the following benefits will result:
+If you accept Bitcoin, you will have the following advantages:

-The credit of Bitcoin sales will be credited immediately on the Bitcoin Wallet and are therefore immediately and unrestrictedly available.
+The credit of the bitcoin transactions are immediately credited to the bitcoin wallet and are thus immediately and unrestrictedly available.

-No other entity dictates which business models are allowed or where you are based with your company or business.
+No other authority dictates which business models are allowed or where you and your company or business are located.

 No chargeback risk

-The world’s leading payment methods in internet retailing are payments by credit card and PayPal.
+The world’s leading payment methods in Internet commerce are payments by credit card and PayPal.
 Both payment methods are so-called “pull transactions”.
-The merchant makes the payment to the credit card company or PayPal, which then makes the charge with the end customer.
+The merchant initiates the payment with the credit card company or PayPal, which then charges the end customer.

 In contrast, there are “push transactions”, which are initiated by the payer.
-These are for example SEPA transfers, online transfers like Sofortüberweisung and Giropay, as well as the purchase on account.
+These are, for example, SEPA transfers, online transfers we Sofortüberweisung and Giropay, as well as the purchase on account.

-With all these payment methods, the end customer has to give his personal data to the merchant when ordering, so that the merchant can then make the payment to the credit card company or PayPal.
+With all of these payment methods, the end customer must provide their personal information to the merchant when placing the order so that the merchant can then process the payment with the credit card company or PayPal.

-This transfer of the data to the merchant poses a data protection risk, as this data can be stolen by hacker attacks, as has been the case more often in the past.
+This transfer of data to the merchant entails a data protection risk, as this data can be stolen by hacker attacks, as has happened frequently in the past.

-But why do merchant demand such extensive data?
-The merchant collect this data to protect themselves from Chargebacks from end customers.
+But why do retailers require such extensive data?
+Merchants collect this data to protect themselves from chargebacks from end customers.

 An example for better illustration: